TheOdinProject/curriculum/foundations/html_css/html-foundations/working-with-text.md

 <div class="lesson-content__panel" markdown="1">
 1. Watch Kevin Powell's [HTML Paragraph and Headings Video](https://www.youtube.com/watch?v=yqcd-XkxZNM&list=PL4-IK0AVhVjM0xE0K2uZRvsM7LkIhsPT-&index=3)
 2. Watch Kevin Powell's [HTML Bold and Italic Text Video](https://www.youtube.com/watch?v=gW6cBZLUk6M&list=PL4-IK0AVhVjM0xE0K2uZRvsM7LkIhsPT-&index=4)
 3. To get some practice working with text in HTML, create a plain blog article page which uses different headings, uses paragraphs, and has some text in the paragraphs bolded and italicized.
-You can use [Lorem Ipsum](https://loremipsum.io/) as the dummy text for the article content and headings.
+You can use [Lorem Ipsum](https://loremipsum.io/) to generate dummy text, in place of real text as you build your sites.
 </div>

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

-- Note: In the examples, you have probably noticed that we used some strange looking text.
-This is [Lorem Ipsum](https://loremipsum.io/).
-It is used to generate dummy text you can use in place of real text as you build your sites.
+- It looks like this lesson doesn't have any additional resources yet.
+Help us expand this section by contributing to our curriculum

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.